10 Art activities to do with kids

 Remember making paddle pop stick houses and peg people?
 Paint pens can be used to transform wood creations into brightly coloured art.

 Life of Colour paint pens can be the perfect mess-free partner for wood crafts for kids, making sure the play time is a mess free painting experience!
+Get your paint pens and wood slices together in our handy crafty wood bundle.

 Fun coloured pencil cases